rodlaf/kalshimarketmaker/README.md

 # Kalshi Market Making Algorithm

 This project implements a market making algorithm for Kalshi markets, capable of running multiple strategies in parallel.
+It's most involved algorithm implementaiton is the Avellaneda-Stoikov model.

 ## Local Setup